Indigenous Program Co-Facilitator

-Job Title: Indigenous Supportive Housing Worker
+Job Title: Indigenous Program Co-Facilitator

 Employment Type: Full-Time

-Organizational Overview:
+Organization Overview:

 Thunder Woman Healing Lodge Society (TWHLS) is an Indigenous-led healing lodge that provides culturally grounded, trauma-informed supports to Indigenous women, especially those impacted by the justice system.
 While we adhere to the regulations and protocols required by federal and provincial bodies, we are not a correctional facility.
 All TWHLS staff are expected to advance the work of the healing lodge through compassion, understanding, and care for all our relations.
+Staff are guided by the Seven Grandfather Teachings: Respect, Honesty, Truth, Humility, Courage, Wisdom, and Love.

 Position Summary: